Harassment and Discrimination Policy

 - Inform the individual who complained of their right to file a complaint or charge externally as outlined below.

-Timeliness: An investigation of any complaint, information or knowledge of suspected sexual harassment or discrimination will be prompt and thorough, and the College will make reasonable effort to complete its review within 60 days.
+Timeliness: An investigation of any complaint, information or knowledge of suspected harassment or discrimination will be prompt and thorough, and the College will make an effort to conclude an investigation within a reasonably prompt manner after the filing of the complaint, provided that the process may be extended for a good reason, including but not limited to administrative delay.
 The College may, at its discretion, extend any of the time limits imposed in this policy.
 If the Complainant fails to respond within the time limits provided, upon written notice of such failure, the complaint may be deemed to have been withdrawn.

-Confidentiality: Matters involving discrimination and/or sexual harassment are particularly sensitive and demand special attention to issues of confidentiality.
+Privacy and Confidentiality: Matters involving harassment or discrimination are particularly sensitive and demand special attention to issues of confidentiality.
 Dissemination of information relating to the case should be limited to individuals who have a legitimate need to know or who have information.
-College employees who learn of incidents of discrimination and/or harassment have an obligation to report and cannot guarantee confidentiality.
+College employees who learn of incidents of harassment or discrimination have an obligation to report and cannot guarantee confidentiality.
 Their privacy and that of the complainant will be maintained to the greatest extent possible.

 Remedial and Disciplinary Action: The Director of Human Resources (and if appropriate, key supervisory personnel) will communicate as appropriate with the individual complaining and the individual responding any resulting remedial action and/or discipline imposed.
 When the College finds that a violation of this policy has occurred, appropriate and timely disciplinary action will be taken, up to and including separation from the College.
 The College will follow applicable College procedures including those provided in the Faculty Handbook, in taking any disciplinary action.